gaurishb15/Hangman/README.md

 ## Conclusion

-This Hangman algorithm significantly enhances accuracy through conditional probabilities and pattern recognition, providing a robust solution to the TrexQuant hiring challenge.
+This Hangman algorithm significantly enhances accuracy through conditional probabilities and pattern recognition, providing a robust solution to the challenge.